ista-vamos/QuAK/README.md

   isIncludedBool VALF automaton2-file
   isEquivalent VALF automaton2-file
-  monitor <Inf | Sup | Avg> word-file
+  monitor <Inf | Sup | Avg> word-file witness-file file-name
 ```

 The commands *stats* prints the size of the automaton and *dump* prints the automaton.
+Command *witness-file* instructs the preceding command to write a witness (if any) to the given file.
 The remaining commands implement the decision procedures and monitoring algorithms as expected.
 For monitoring, the word files must contain one symbol per line.
 Use the option *-cputime* to print the running time, *-v* to print the input size, and *-d* to print the automaton.
-Options *-print-witness* and *-witness witness-file* will make each operation to print the witness or store it into the given
+Option *-print-witness* will make each operation to print the witness (if any).
-file, resp.
-When multiple operations are specified, the witness file name is extended with the name of the operation.
-For operations that provide two witnesses, the names of these witnesses will be numbered.
 Some examples are given below.

 ```
-./quak -cputime -d  A.txt safe LimInfAvg
+$ ./quak -cputime -d  A.txt safe LimInfAvg

 Cputime of building the automaton: 3 ms automaton (A.txt):